torchbox/wagtail-markdown/README.md

 ```

 ### Installation
-Alpha release is available on Pypi - https://pypi.org/project/wagtail-markdown/ - installable via `pip install wagtail-markdown`.
+Alpha release is available on PyPi - https://pypi.org/project/wagtail-markdown/ - installable via `pip install wagtail-markdown`.
 It's not a production ready release.

-The EasyMDE editor uses [FontAwesome 5](https://fontawesome.com/how-to-use/graphql-api/intro/getting-started) for its widget icons.
-You can get it with
+The EasyMDE editor is compatible with [FontAwesome 5](https://fontawesome.com/how-to-use/graphql-api/intro/getting-started).
+You can get them with

 ```sh
 curl -H "Content-Type: application/json" \